jkenney0501/dbt_superstore_dim_model/README.md

 <img src="assets/fact_oreders_row_level_w_unit_tests.png" width="1000">

-To test referential integrity, I am using a basic relationship test from dbt after incorporating surrogate keys becaseu the design of tge star schem requires a relationship from the fact to the dimesions via surrogte key that I created in dbt.
+To test referential integrity, I am using a basic relationship test from dbt after incorporating surrogate keys because the design of the star schema requires a relationship from the fact to the dimensions via surrogate key that I created in dbt.

 Test relationships on fact (note contracts are added later and in the final version):